 Property owners have a right to develop their property within certain parameters.
 Downstream property owners are obligated to receive and convey surface waters that are historically attributable to their property.
-The City indirectly manages stormwater on private property through regulation of development and activities on the land and through public education.
-The City manages stormwater within rights-of-way and on properties it owns or for which it has stormwater easements.
+The City indirectly manages stormwater on private property through regulation of

 The waters of Washington State collectively belong to the public and cannot be owned by any one individual or group.
 Waters of the state include lakes, rivers, streams, creeks, sloughs, marine waters, and wetlands.
 The Washington State Department of Ecology has regulatory authority over waters of the state and establishes regulations to protect and manage these waters.
 The general public is responsible for complying with these regulations, as well as court rulings that have involved stormwater runoff issues, in order to protect waters of the state.
 However, the right to enjoy and/or access these waters depends on underlying property ownership.
 A significant portion of the waters of the state are located on private property, such as Phantom Lake, which is a privately-owned lake.
-The remainder of the waters of the state are located on property owned by local, state, federal, and tribal agencies, such as Larsen Lake, which is located on property ownership of the land on which the various bodies of water are located.
+The remainder of the waters of the state are located on property owned by local, state, federal, and tribal agencies, such as Larsen Lake, which is located on property owned by the City.
+The responsibility to manage and maintain waters of the state depends on underlying ownership of the land on which the various bodies of water are located.
 In the City, much of the stream shoreline and lake beds are privately owned.